 - Did you ever become ill while you were in the service?

 - Were you or a buddy wounded, injured or hospitalized?

 - Did you have a head injury with loss of consciousness, loss of memory, "seeing stars" or being temporarily disoriented?

 - Did you see combat, enemy fire, or casualties?

 - Were you a prisoner of war?

 - Do you have a service-connected condition?

 - Would you like assistance in filing for compensation for injuries/illnesses related to your service?

-- Would it be okay to talk about sexual harassment or trauma that you might have experienced while serving in the military?
+- Would it be okay to talk about sexual harassment or trauma that you might have experienced?

 - Have you ever experienced physical, emotional, or sexual harassment or trauma?

-- Is this experience causing you problems now?
+- Is this past experience causing you problems now?

 - Would you like a referral for some help with that?